codefresh-io/docs.codefresh.io/_docs/pipelines/steps/approval.md

 {% endraw %}
 {% endhighlight %}

-In this case you can also read the approval result and make the pipeline work differently according to each choice (demonstrated in the following section).
+You can also read the approval result and make the pipeline work differently according to each choice (demonstrated in the following section).

 ## Getting the Approval Result